DC Universe Online: Episode 14: Halls of Power Part II

-The fourteenth episode, Halls of Power Part II, was released on May 12, 2015, for players with an active subscription, and May 19, 2015, for players without an active subscription.
-The episode revolved around continuing the story first started in the Halls of Power Part I episode, as players would continue their battle against the New Gods.
-Some of the key features of this episode include two Tier 7 Duos in Resource Recovery and League Hall: Malfunction, one Tier 7 4-Player Operation in Fatal Exams, one Tier 7 8-Player Operation in New Genesis Now, one Tier 7 Raid in Happiness Home, and a new location in New Genesis which gave players access to daily Tier 7 missions.
+"Halls of Power Part II" was released on May 12, 2015, for players with an active subscription, and May 19, 2015, for players without an active subscription.
+The episode continues the story first started in the Halls of Power Part I episode, as players continue their battle against the New Gods.

 Episode 15: Bombshells Paradox & Corrupted Zamaron

-On August 5, 2015, for members and August 12, 2015 for non-members, the fifteenth episode Bombshells Paradox & Corrupted Zamaron, was released for players with an active subscription and without respectively.
-The episode revolved around players traveling to an alternate WW2-inspired universe where the DC Bombshells were faced with an infinite timeline war.
-Some of the core features of this episode include one Tier 7 8-Player Operation called The Bombshell Paradox, and one Tier 7 Duo in Corrupted Zamaron.
+"Bombshells Paradox & Corrupted Zamaron" released on August 5, 2015, for members and August 12, 2015 for non-members.
+This episode is based on the series DC Comics Bombshells and features an alternate universe around the time of World War II.

 Episode 16: Desecrated Cathedral and Oa Under Siege

-The sixteenth episode, Desecrated Cathedral and Oa Under Siege, was released on September 2, 2015, for members, and September 9, 2015 for non-members.
-The episode revolved around players defending Oa as it faced a new threat from the Black Lantern Corps, and a new storyline with DC hero Raven.
-Some of the core features of this episode include one Tier 7 Alert in Desecrated Cathedral and one Tier 7 Challenge in Oa Under Siege.
+"Desecrated Cathedral and Oa Under Siege" was released on September 2, 2015, for members, and September 9, 2015 for non-members.
+The episode revolved around players defending Oa as it faces a new threat from the Black Lantern Corps, and a new storyline with Raven.

 Episode 17: Unholy Matrimony & The Flash Museum Burglary

-On October 7, 2015, for members and October 14, 2015 for non-members, the seventeenth episode, Unholy Matrimony and The Flash Museum Burglary, was released.
-The episode revolved around players continuing the storyline told in Episode 16 Desecrated Catherdral and a continuation of the League of Assassins storyline that started in Episode 15 The Bombshells Paradox.
-Some of the core features of this episode include one Tier 7 8-Player Operation in Unholy Matrimony and one Tier 7 Duo in Flash Museum Burglary.
+"Unholy Matrimony and The Flash Museum Burglary" was released on October 7, 2015, for members and October 14, 2015 for non-members, The episode continues the storyline involving the League of Assassins, which was established in "Bombshells Paradox".

 Episode 18: The Demon's Pit and Blackest Day

-The eighteenth episode, The Demon's Pit and Blackest Day, was released on November 4, 2015, for members, and November 11, 2015 for non-members.
-The episode revolved around players finishing the War of the Light saga and combating the League of Assassins' interest in Central City.
-Some of the core features of this episode include one Tier 7 8-Player Operation in Blackest Day and one Tier 7 Duo in The Demon's Pit.
+"The Demon's Pit and Blackest Day" was released on November 4, 2015, for members, and November 11, 2015 for non-members.
+The episode finishes the War of the Light saga and continues the League of Assassins storyline.